Grace Williams

 “Sport hadn’t appealed to me before,” she explained, “probably because when I was in primary school and year seven it was always netball, and I couldn’t throw a ball as well as everyone else and so I felt like an outsider.
 With table tennis I felt that I could do it and if I worked hard I could get better.”

-In September 2021 Williams moved to Sheffield where she now combines studying nutrition at university with training with the BPTT Performance Squad at the EIS.
+In September 2021 Williams moved to Sheffield where she has now completed a degree in nutrition while training with the BPTT Performance Squad at the English Institute of Sport.

-In May 2022 Grace was promoted from Pathway to Confirmation, the transition programme between Pathway to Performance, and was selected to represent Team Wales in the Commonwealth Games in Birmingham.
-Awarded a wild card to compete in the World Championships in Andalucia she exceeded all expectations by taking gold in the women’s class 14 doubles with Fliss Pickard, the pair combining to beat the class 6 World number six Morgen Caillaud and class 8 former World and Paralympic champion and reigning European champion Thu Kamkasomphou from France in the semi-final and the hugely experienced German pair of class 6 World number two and Tokyo bronze medallist Stephanie Grebe and class 8 World number three Juliane Wolf in the final.
+In May 2022 Grace was selected to represent Team Wales in the Commonwealth Games in Birmingham.
+Later that year she was awarded a wild card to compete in the World Championships in Andalucia and she exceeded all expectations by taking gold in the women’s class 14 doubles with Fliss Pickard, the pair combining to beat the class 6 World number six Morgen Caillaud and class 8 former World and Paralympic champion and reigning European champion Thu Kamkasomphou from France in the semi-final and the hugely experienced German pair of class 6 World number two and Tokyo bronze medallist Stephanie Grebe and class 8 World number three Juliane Wolf in the final.

 “Coming to the Worlds as a wild card I kind of expected to come for the experience,” she said, “and learn what to do in matches - what to do on the table and off the table and see what everyone else is doing.
 But the fact that I’m here and I’ve got a gold medal is just surreal and I can’t believe it.”

-Although in the early stages of her career Williams has no doubt where she wants to go.
+Although still in the early stages of her career Grace has no doubt where she wants to go.

 2023 Results